microsoft/tolerant-php-parser/docs/HowItWorks.md

 ```

 #### Notes
-In order to reduce memory usage, we plan to remove the NodeKind property, and instead rely soley on
+In order to reduce memory usage, we plan to remove the NodeKind property, and instead rely solely on
 subclasses in order to represent the Node's kind.
 This should reduce memory usage by ~16 bytes per
 Node.